 If you have any questions about this case, or about trade-marks in general, please do not hesitate to Contact Us.

-For more information about our trade-mark services, please visit our Intellectual Property web page.
+For more information about our intellectual property services, please visit our Trademarks section.

 The preceding content is informational only and does not constitute legal or professional advice.
 To obtain such advice, please communicate with our offices directly.